Reaishma/cloud-image-vault-/README.md

 Image Gallery

-Objective:
+Overview

-- To create a simple image gallery using Google Drive as a cloud storage solution
+A responsive image gallery showcasing a collection of images with interactive features 📸

-- To embed the Google Drive folder in an HTML page using an iframe
+Features

-Process:
+- 🌟 *Image showcase*: Display a collection of images in a responsive gallery layout.

-1. Shared Google Drive folder link
+- 🔍 *Lightbox view*: View images in a lightbox with zoom and navigation controls.
-2. Used iframe to embed the folder in an HTML page
+- 📱 *Responsive design*: Gallery adapts to different screen sizes and devices.

-3. Created a simple image gallery with a responsive design
+Technologies Used

-Skills:
+- 💻 *HTML5*: Structuring and presenting content.

-- Cloud computing (Google Drive)
+- 🎨 *CSS3*: Styling and layout.
-- HTML/CSS (iframe, styling)
+- ⚡️ *JavaScript*: Interactive elements and lightbox functionality.

-- Web development (embedding external content)
+Getting Started

-Tools:
+- 🌐 *Explore the gallery*: Check out the live gallery at `https://Reaishma.github.io/Image-gallery-`

-- Google Drive (cloud storage)
+- 📁 *Explore locally*:
-- HTML/CSS ( coding)
+    1. Download the repository: Click the green "Code" button, then select "Download ZIP".
-- Text editor/IDE ( coding environment)
+    2. Open `index.html` in a web browser.

-- Web browser (testing)
+Contributing

-Outcomes:
+Contributions welcome! 🌟 Fork the repository and submit a pull request.

-- A functional image gallery that displays images from a Google Drive folder
+Author
-- A simple and responsive design that adapts to different screen sizes
+- *Reaishma N*

-- Experience with using Google Drive as a cloud storage solution for web development projects
+License

-This project demonstrates the use of cloud computing and web development skills to create a simple image gallery.
+MIT License 📄